 Anniversary of Dorothy Day

 A writer, editor and social reformer, Dorothy Day was born, in New York City on November 8, 1897.
 She was a radical during her time, working for such social causes as pacifism and women’s suffrage.
 Arrested several times for her involvement in protests, she even went on a hunger strike after being jailed for protesting in front of the White House.
 Dorothy was intrigued by the Catholic faith for years and converted in 1927.
 In 1933, she co-founded The Catholic Worker, which promoted Catholic teachings and confronted societal issues.
-It became very successful and spawned the Catholic Worker Movement which, guided by its religious principles, dealt with issues of social justice.
+It became very successful and spawned the Catholic Worker Movement, which dealt with issues of social justice guided by religious principles.
 As part of the movement’s belief in hospitality, Dorothy Day helped establish special homes to provide for those in need.
 She died on November 29, 1980, at Maryhouse, one of the Catholic settlement houses she helped establish.

 The Lord hears the cry of the poor.